RangerDigital/senko/README.md

 OTA = senko.Senko(GITHUB_URL, ["boot.py", "main.py"])
 ```

-To get that **URL** simply click the `RAW` button on one of the files that you want to track and then strip the name of that file from it.
+To get the **URL** simply click the `RAW` button on the one of the files that you want to track and then strip the name of that file from it.

 >💡 You can even specify what branch Senko will update from!

 <br>

+### Updating
 Then after connecting to Wi-Fi network call `OTA.update()`:
 ```python
 # boot.py